ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 #### Match Analyzer

-When the match analyzer is visible, it will display three curves: input curve (thin, in Pre Colour), target curve (thin, in Side Colour), and difference curve (thick, in the third colour of Colour Map 2).
+When the match analyzer is visible, it will display three curves: the input curve (thin, in Pre Colour), the target curve (thin, in Side Colour), and the difference curve (thick, in the third colour of Colour Map 2).

+The difference curve is displayed in the current decibel scale.
+The number of bands promoted by the fitting model is also affected by the current decibel scale.

+There are also three draggable buttons:

+- low-cut button: shows on the left and controls the low-frequency area ignored by the fitting model
+- high-cut button: shows on the right and controls the high-frequency area ignored by the fitting model
+- shift button: shows in the middle and controls the shift of the difference curve

+You can also manually draw the difference curve:

+- Command/Ctrl + left-mouse drag: draw the difference curve at the mouse position
+- Command/Ctrl + Shift + left-mouse drag: set the difference curve to zero at the mouse position
+- Command/Ctrl + right-mouse drag: reset the difference curve at the mouse position
+- Shift + left-mouse double-click: reset the difference curve

-### UI Setting Panel
+## UI Setting Panel

 The UI setting panel controls spectrum colours, slider operations, etc. Components will be introduced in the order from top to bottom.